azizahma/Basic-problems/README.md

 9. Rabbits and Recurrence Relations - rabbit_recurrence.py

 This repository is for my own reference.
-Please let me know (azizah_ma@yahoo.co.uk) if you find that the solutions here are useful!
+Please let me know (azizah_ma@yahoo.co.uk) if you find that the solutions here useful!